Pancosmic Relativity and Nature's Hierarchies

 Note that the presence of membranes alters the theory even at the classical level.
 We would have background geometries which are made up of many regions in the huge metaverse, with classical parameters changing discretely from one region to another.
 In the absence of the local matter sources those regions would be de Sitter or Anti-de Sitter patches with, in general, different strength of gravity in each, and separated by expanding spherical walls.
 The distribution of these regions would be set by the classical `initial conditions' on some Cauchy surface, and classically `frozen' forever.

-In quantum mechanics however new membranes can nucleate, changing the distribution of the bubbles, and also changing how bubble interiors evolve.
+In quantum mechanics however new membranes can nucleate, changing the number and the distribution of bubbles, and also changing how bubble interiors evolve.
 The various classical `initial surfaces', frozen in the limit $\hbar \rightarrow 0$, would evolve into each other.
 The membrane nucleation processes would be described by Euclidean instantons, which are subsequently analytically continued to a Lorentzian signature spacetime.
-We will work with this in mind here, using quantum-mechanical effects to leading order to understand the dynamics of the space of `vacua' of Pancosmic General Relativity.
+We will work with this in mind here, using quantum-mechanical effects to leading order to understand the dynamics of the space of `vacua' of Pancosmic General Relativity introduced above.